dcos/examples/pxc/1.11/README.md

 ![PXC Install](img/pxc_install.png)

 In either case a default cluster will come up with three PXC nodes and one ProxySQL node on the public DC/OS cluster node.

+Proxysql is the proxy which has will be deployed on the public agent of DC/OS cluster.
+It serves as a proxy/bridge between external mysql clients and the PXC cluster which resides on the private agents of the DC/OS cluster.

+So one can connect from an external mysql 5.7 client to the PXC cluster via ProxySQL.

 It is recommended to have nodes in odd number count for PXC to avoid condition of split brain.